-The single letter monogram stands for Russian poet and essayist Osip Mandelstam, an iconic figure much admired by Heaney.
-The poet allegorizes his conviction that men of Mandelstam’s stature ensure the truth will always be heard.
+The monogram represents iconic Russian poet and essayist Osip Mandelstam much admired by Heaney for resisting the repressive Eastern European political machines that sought to silence him.
+The poet allegorizes his conviction that men of Mandelstam’s stature will ensure that truth will always come out.

 - phonetician: one skilled in study and classification of speech sounds or who uses phonetics as part of work;